BenchLabs/bench-technology-handbook/culture-and-principles.md

 What is culture?
 How do you point at a company and say: "this is their culture"?
 Can you look back at a period of time and understand how it influenced culture?
 If you don't like a culture, can you change it?
 How do you hire for "culture"?

-Culture can feel ambiguous, intangible, and inaccesible.
+Culture can feel ambiguous, intangible, and inaccessible.
 Fortunately, it isn't.

 You can read, listen to, type, speak, and think the culture of an organization.
 It's right there, in the conversations that are taking place every single day.
 Every Slack message, every watercooler session, every Jira comment, every 1:1, every all-hands, every line of code; they are all conversations that we're having or have had.
 Culture is simply the sum of all of these conversations.